What is Auto-correction?

 SwiftKey is a virtual keyboard app developed by TouchType for Android and iOS devices.
 It was initially released as an exclusive feature and product for Android Market in July 2010, followed by an iOS release in September 2014 after Apple allowed third-party keyboard support.

-So, now, without wasting much time, let’s get started and explore the tutorial mentioned below.
+Now, without wasting much time, let’s get started and explore the tutorial mentioned below.

 - So, first of all, you need to keep one thing in your mind that before completing this procedure according to the keyboard, you must always follow these steps mentioned below: